the-best-roadtrip-view

 Short but spectacular drives

-Cheddar Gorge, Somerset
+Cheddar Gorge – Somerset

 Length: 14 miles

-At almost 400 feet deep and three miles long, Cheddar Gorge is the largest gorge in England.
 Luckily, you can drive through the heart of this spectacular natural landscape.
-Although it’s only a 14-mile route, it is guaranteed to be one of the most incredible drives you ever enjoy in your leased car.
+Although it’s only a 14-mile route, it is guaranteed to be one of the most incredible drives you’ll ever enjoy without escaping abroad.

-The gorge is over one million years old and, as well as its stunning road, Cheddar Gorge is a fascinating place to visit.
-Check out Cheddar Caves, wander through the village and pick up some cheese from the Cheddar Gorge Cheese Company before continuing your drive through Somerset.
+Check out Cheddar Caves, wander through the villages, and pick up some cheese from the Cheddar Gorge Cheese Company, before continuing your drive through Somerset.

-Abergwesyn Pass, Powys, Wales
+Abergwesyn Pass – Powys, Wales

 Length: 20 miles

-Snake Pass, Peak District
+Snake Pass – Peak District

 Length: 14 miles

-Hailed as one of the best driving roads by Auto Trader in 2009, Snake Pass allows drivers the opportunity to cut through the heart of the dramatic Peak District landscape.
 At the start of the descent into Glossop, it’s said you can see over the hills to Manchester on a clear day.
-Drive over moody moorland as you twist your way through the countryside.

-Black Mountain Pass, Brecon Beacons, Wales
+Black Mountain Pass – Brecon Beacons, Wales

 Length: 23 miles

-Connecting the quaint market town of Llandovery with Gwaun-Cae-Gurwen in South West Wales, Black Mountain Pass is not only spectacular, but it’s also extremely practical.
-If you want an easy way to cross the Brecon Beacons National Park without missing the views, this 23-mile stretch is perfect.
-Keep a lookout for stray sheep and be mindful of the hairpin bends while you’re admiring the views.
+Connecting the quaint market town of Llandovery with Gwaun-Cae-Gurwen in south Wales, Black Mountain Pass is not only spectacular, but also extremely practical.

-A686 Penrith to Haydon Bridge, Cumbria & Northumberland
+A686 Penrith to Haydon Bridge – Cumbria & Northumberland

 Length: 37 miles

-Named as one of the AA’s greatest drives in Britain, the A686 from Haydon Bridge in Northumberland to Penrith in Cumbria had to make the cut.
-Its long, sweeping sections offer incredible open views while tree-lined sections offer a glimpse of the northern countryside.
-At only 37 miles, the road only takes an hour, but if you’re visiting this part of the country, it’s worth taking this remarkable road.
+Named one of the AA’s greatest drives in Britain, the A686 from Haydon Bridge in Northumberland to Penrith in Cumbria had to make the cut.

 Image credits: Richard Wiseman, shrinkin’violet, Keith Dixon, ebosman, Petr Meissner, Clovelly.co.uk